Violet Rollergirl’s Guide to Using Signal Private Messenger in Sex Work

 I use Signal for far more than just my business needs, but its featureset is so uniquely useful for my career as a sex worker that I often find myself lamenting that it isn’t already a standard part of every provider and client’s toolbox.

 This article is my attempt to convey why Signal Private Messenger is so useful and simultaneously show you how to use it in your business.
-My hope is that by documenting how I use it, more of the industry will shift to communicating this way by default, raising the baseline of security and privacy in our industry that will keep us all safer.
+My hope is that by documenting how I use it, more of the industry will shift to communicating this way for more if not all of our correspondence, raising the baseline of security and privacy that will keep us all safer.

 In this article